AI Agent Error Handling Best Practices: Challenges and Solutions in Production

 raise ValueError("API Service Unavailable.
 Please retry later.")

-# Simulated logical error (empty query case)
+# Simulated logical error (when query is empty)

 if not query or len(query.strip()) == 0: